neilyio/stackfn-clj/README.md

   )
 ```

-Assuming low gensym numbers, our implemenation of `defstackfn` would `macroexpand` the above definition to:
+Assuming low gensym numbers, our implementation of `defstackfn` would `macroexpand` the above definition to:

 ```clj
 (def f